CE - Civil Engineering

 Prerequisite

-Senior standing in civil engineering or permission of instructor
+Senior standing in civil engineering or integrative engineering, or permission of instructor

 CE 475 - Civil Engineering Capstone Design Project